 WordPress is a flexible CMS to use.
 It is available for free and can run in most cloud environment designed for web hosting.
 It is not a particularly taxing CMS platform to use too, so you can run WordPress alongside other services or routines in your cloud server.
 WordPress is also very easy to set up and customise.

 Test for Performance

 The performance of your corporate website matters.
 A site that loads quickly is more pleasant to use than one that takes more than 10 seconds to load.
-As you design a more capable corporate website, site performance needs to be one of the metrics you pay close attention to.
+According to design agency Clay, site performance needs to be one of the metrics you should pay close attention to as you design a more capable corporate website.

 Aside from the raw performance of the site, you also need to make sure that there are no errors disrupting the user experience.
 Fortunately, checking and fixing errors is easy when you use platforms like WordPress.
 For example, you can check this post to fix the redirects error.

 As one of the key metrics for measuring user experience, performance also has a big impact on other aspects of the site.
 Good-performing websites always rank higher in search results.
 They also produce a higher conversion rate in general.

 Mobile AND Desktop